PhilTheGM/DeathwatchAndAscension/development/AddingOperativeSpecialities.md

   - A cheep advancement row is `200, 500, 1000, 1500`
   - An average advancement row is `500, 1000, 1500, 2000`
   - A expensive advancement row is `750, 1500, 2000, 5000`
-10. A list of skill and talent advancements using the table in [AddingNewAttachedOperativeOrganisations](AddingNewAttachedOperativeOrganisations.md) as a guide.
+10. A list of skill and talent advancements using the table in the [organisations design document](AddingOperativeOrganisations.md) as a guide.
   - Advancements cost a multiple of 100xp.
   - *Peer(Deathwatch)* if available will be truly useful, and a prerequisite to Deathwatch Indoctrination and should  be costed using 500xp as a guide, before how thematic is factored in.
   - *Deathwatch Indoctrination* always costs 1200xp, thus closing its availability to starting characters.